Formatting multiple XML files at a time

 Now, all I had to do was brush up on my Windows batch command skills to run tidy.exe on multiple files.
 Easy enough!
 This is what my batch file looked like:

 I had a folder structure where there were hundreds of directories inside this one parent directory.
 Each of the child directories had a single XML file in it.
-Therefore, I needed the C:<path_to_parent_directory>* wildcard.
+Therefore, I needed the C:<pathtoparent_directory>* wildcard.

 So, what this batch file does is simply look at each child directory (with the /d switch) in my parent directory.
 In each directory it runs (do) the tidy.exe program, tells it to modify the input file itself (-m) instead of saving the formatted XML to another file, tells it that the input file is valid XML (-xml) and then tells it where the tidycfg.ini file is (-config).
-Finally, it tells tidy.exe to take the current directory (%%X) and use the
+Finally, it tells tidy.exe to take the current directory (%%X) and use the <xmlfilename>.xml file as the input file to format.

 This little set up worked very well and quickly formatted all of my files in the same way so that I could successfully compare them with Beyond Compare.